ktomk/magento/README.md

 **Note**: The `magento`-script is just a small wrapper around `docker-compose`.
 You can just use [docker-compose](https://docs.docker.com/compose/) directly.

 ## Components

-### Overview

-The dockerized Magento project consists of the following components:

 - **[docker images](docker-images)**
   1. a [php 5.5](docker-images/php/5.5/Dockerfile) image